Backcountry Skiing Bindings

 In the mid to late 1980s the Barthels made the binding themselves and retrofitted the boot fittings in a small factory in the basement of their family home.
 At that time they called the binding "Low Tech," which is still the name of Fritz Barthel's engineering consulting business.
 For boots the Barthels picked a Dynafit touring model that was lightweight and functional, and thus developed a relationship with the Dynafit boot company, who then purchased rights to brand, manufacture and sell the Barthel Low Tech binding (as well as selling boots with the fittings factory installed.)
 The binding was eventually named "Dynafit" once the Dynafit company began handling it.

-The Dynafit company was founded in 1950 (bought by Kneissl in 1995 and now part of Salewa), and produced excellent alpine ski boots for years.
+The Dynafit company and brand was founded in 1950 (bought by Kneissl in 1995 and now owned by Salewa), and produced excellent alpine ski boots for years.
 In 1983 Dynafit introduced the classic red Tourlite randonnee AT ski boot.
 This boot was a fraction of the weight of other backcountry skiing boots, skied as well, was quite warm, and even doubled as a decent winter climbing boot (Colorado's Gary Neptune climbed Mount Everest in his).
 This was the boot the Barthels picked for installing their binding fittings, and the boot Dynafit later sold with the fittings factory installed.

-The Dynafit brand was bought by Salewa in the 1990s and resurrected as a ski touring equipment company that included the Dynafit binding.
+The Dynafit brand was bought by Salewa in 2003 and resurrected as a ski touring equipment company that included the Dynafit binding.

 The Dynafit TLT binding was first brought to North America in 1993, and while not immediately popular was adopted by a few savvy ski mountaineers and gradually grew in favor with skiers worldwide.
 Manfred and Fritz Barthel deserve a huge amount of credit for bringing their binding to market, then refining it over the next decade.
 And let's not forget Paul Ramer, who's ball-and-socket binding concept was inverted and shrunk to create the pivot mechanism for the Dynafit.